 Bunyaviridae contain the genus Hantavirus, which consists of at least 4 serogroups with 9 viruses causing 2 major, sometimes overlapping, clinical syndromes:

-Viruses causing HFRS are Hantaan, Seoul, Dobrava (Belgrade), and Puumala.
-Those causing HPS are Sin Nombre, Black Creek Canal, Bayou, and New York-1.
+Viruses causing HFRS are Hantaan, Seoul, Dobrava (Belgrade), Saaremaa, Amur, and Puumala.

-Hantaviruses occur throughout the world in wild rodents, which shed the virus throughout life in urine and feces.
+Hantaviruses occur throughout the world in wild rodents, which shed the virus throughout life in saliva, urine, and feces.
 Transmission occurs between rodents.
-Transmission to humans is through inhalation of aerosols of rodent excreta.
-Recent evidence suggests human-to-human transmission may occur rarely.
+Transmission to humans is through inhalation of aerosols of rodent excreta or, rarely through rodent bites.
+Recent evidence suggests human-to-human transmission can occur with Andes virus.
 Naturally and laboratory-acquired infections are becoming more common.

-Laboratory diagnosis of hantavirus infection is established by serologic tests and reverse transcriptase–PCR (RT-PCR).
+Laboratory diagnosis of hantavirus infection is established by serologic tests and reverse transcriptase–polymerase chain reaction (RT-PCR).
 Serologic tests include enzyme-linked immunosorbent assay (ELISA) and Western and strip immunoblot assays.
+Serologic diagnosis in North America must be able to differentiate between Seoul and Sin Nombre virus infections due to potential cross-reactivity.
 Growth of the virus is technically difficult and requires a biosafety level 3 laboratory.

 Infection is transmitted to humans via inhalation of rodent excreta.